PawseySC/singularity-containers/_episodes/09-ml-python.md

 {: .challenge}

-### Build and run a Python container for machine learning
+### Build a Python/Jupyter container for machine learning

 We want to be able to leverage other Python modules to do some actual work, so we need to build Python containers that use tools like `pip` and `conda`.